-t’s been going on for nearly a decade: Under cover of darkness, Matthew Dear slips out of his usual guise as pop-music innovator and exorcises his dancefloor demons through his constantly shifting alter-ego, Audion.
-Over the years, Dear has steered the Audion sound from grime-flecked minimalism to sinewy funk to relentless floor-fillers and back, but Audion’s core remains constant: an itchy forward momentum, an eye-popping visual aesthetic, and a dedication to high-class body music.
+t’s been going on for more than a decade: Under cover of darkness, Matthew Dear slips out of his pop auteur guise and exorcises his demons on the dancefloor through an elusive alter-ego, Audion.
+Over the years, Dear has steered its sound from grime-flecked minimalism to sinewy funk to restless floor-fillers, but the project’s core ideals remain constant: a manic forward momentum, eye-popping visual aesthetic (created alongside longtime collaborator Will Calcutt), and dedication to high-class body music.

 Audion first appeared in 2004 with two EPs, Kisses and The Pong, offering a hard and heavy counterpoint to the crisp microhouse of Dears breakthrough album Leave Luck to Heaven.
 The full scope of the Audion sound was realized on the 2005 record Suckfish, as frantic tracks like “Just Fucking” and “Your Place or Mine” presented a saw-toothed side of Matthew Dear few had seen before.
 In 2006, Audions subversive club anthem “Mouth To Mouth”an ever-ascending work of art with a distinctive “swarm of bees” climaxbecame the toast of that year’s DEMF.
 That track, still in heavy rotation among the world’s top DJs, was the pivot point, cementing Audion as a genuine force in the world of dance music.
 In 2009, Audion re-emerged with a retooled approach: seven sleek, propulsive singlesfrom the slow motorik pulse of “I Am the Car” to the hands-in-the-air hooks of “Look At the Moon”released over the course of the year, culminating

 in a club-riling A/V tour called Hecatomb.